benoit-liquet/COMBSS-R-VIGNETTE/Ultra_High_dimensional_example.md

 grid.comb <- rev(lambda.max*(c.grid^(c(0:(nlambda-1)))))
 ```

-Compuation of the MSE on the vlidation set
+Computation of the MSE on the vlidation set
 ------------------------------------------

 ``` r